Defects in N=1 minimal models and RG flows: RG flows of minimal models

 We should note that these flows are automatically compatible with the constraints that were discussed below eq.~(\ref{4.8}).
 In particular, since $q-q'=2I$ is an even integer, the parity of $q'$ is the same as that of $q$.
 In order to see that $u-u'=I$ is in fact even for $p$ and $q$ odd and $\phi_{[(0,m;n)]}$ a boson, we note that because of eqs.~\eqref{mF} and \eqref{worldsheet fermion number for u even} the deformation is bosonic if $m=0$.
 Then $s$ is an odd integer because of \eqref{m=0 means s odd}, and thus $I=q-sp$ is even.

 We should also mention that it is now essentially trivial to check that the preserved defect algebras are isomorphic between the UV and the IR.
 Indeed, since the relevant defect lines only depend on $p$, see eq.~(\ref{Cp}), the corresponding sets remain the same.
 Furthermore, since the defect lines all have $\nu=0$, their fusion rules are also essentially independent of $q$, and given that their quantum dimensions agree, they must form the same algebra in the IR as in the UV.
+While this analysis shows how the preserved defects get transformed under the RG flow, it would also be interesting to understand what happens to the other defects of the UV theory, and it may be possible to study this using the techniques of \cite{Fukusumi:2025fvb}.

 Note that the only reason why the flows with $s$ an even integer seem to be forbidden for $m=0$, is that the quantum dimension of the defect lines with $\lambda$ half-integer (but not integer) pick up a minus sign under the flow.
 However, the product structure of the set of topological defect lines ${\cal C}_3(p)$ remains the same.\footnote{The reason for this is that there are two $1$-dimensional representations of the corresponding fusion ring that differ precisely by this sign.} These signs may also be related to the fact that the defects with $\lambda$ half-integer do not commute with the perturbation $\phi_{[(0,1:s)]}$, but rather anti-commute, i.e.\ they satisfy (\ref{preservation}) except for a relative sign between the two sides.
 (This is the reason why these defects are not elements of ${\cal C}_2(p)$, see also the comment below eq.~(\ref{Cp}).)